sdemchenko/kyiv-table-tennis/schedule_en.md

   * December 22: Advanced players start at 11:00; Amateurs will not play this time.
   * January 26
 * 11:00.
 "Leader" (Sports School). 🏆 A 0-40 ranking tournament.
-  * December 22: 0-45
 * 11:00.
 "Leader" (RC). 🏆 A kids' tournament.
 Three difficulty levels (the difficult level is a 0-100 ranking tournament, two others are non-ranking).
-  * December 22: ❌ (instead, "Lider Cup Kids" will be on Saturday, December 21)
   * December 29: ❌
-* 11:00, December 22.
-"Pulse". 🏆 A 0-100 non-ranking tournament.
-* 11:00, December 22.
-"Quiks". 🏆 A 0-15 ranking tournament.
 * 11:00.
 "Start". 🏆 A tournament (beginners, amateurs).
 * 11:30.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.
-  * December 22: semi-final and final matches of Christmas Grand Final
 * 12:00.
 "Pechersk". 🏆 A 0-30 ranking tournament.
 * 14:00.
 "Orion". 🏆 A kids' open tournament.
 * 14:00.
 "Orion". 🏆 A 0-100 ranking tournament for kids.